Mitchell River (Victoria)

-The Mitchell River is a perennial river of the East Gippsland catchment, located in the Australian state of Victoria.
+The Mitchell River is a perennial river of the East Gippsland catchment, in the Australian state of Victoria.
 The unregulated river provides a unique example of riparian ecology, flowing generally south with the catchment area drawing from the steep mountains of the Victorian Alps to enter Lake King, one of the Gippsland Lakes, and then empty into the Bass Strait.